 Charles King Mallory IV repositioned the Aspen Institute Germany in line with its original mission of providing a global and non-partisan platform for leaders from the fields of business, science, and the arts to discuss values-based solutions to the problems facing modern society.
 Against this background, the Aspen Seminar was introduced in Germany.
 At the same time, conferences and closed meetings on current challenges in international politics were held.
 Key aspects were the European Strategy Forum, which was dedicated to European security issues, the Southeast Europe program, and dialogs brokered by Aspen Germany between the U.S. and the Democratic People’s Republic of Korea.

-Rüdiger Lentz assumed office as the Executive Director of the Aspen Institute Germany in September 2013.
-While the Institute’s public activities since then have been increased and new formats have been introduced, the Institute continues its work in line with its tradition of focusing on values-based leadership, European-American cooperation, and European and global security issues.
-In addition, new areas of interest include Germany’s role as a foreign policy actor, the further integration and future of Europe, including the economic and financial challenges that come with it.
-In 2014 Aspen Germany celebrated its 40th anniversary by launching a new annual Transatlantic Conference in Berlin, which brings together Germans and Americans to seek answers to the challenges facing both sides of the Atlantic.
+With Rüdiger Lentz as the Executive Director of the Aspen Institute Germany, the Institute’s public activities have been increased and new formats have been introduced.
+The Institute continued its work in line with its tradition of focusing on values-based leadership, European-American cooperation, and European and global security issues.
+In addition, new areas of interest included Germany’s role as a foreign policy actor, the further integration and future of Europe, including the economic and financial challenges that come with it.
+In 2014 Aspen Germany celebrated its 40th anniversary by launching a new annual Transatlantic Conference in Berlin, which brought together Germans and Americans to seek answers to the challenges facing both sides of the Atlantic.

 Aspen Institute Germany Annual Reports

 - Friedrichstraße 60

 - Phone: +49 (0) 30 804 890 0